Heracraft/wira/docs/components & file-structure.md

 Lets take two routes as an example. `src/app/(platform)/pricing` and `src/app/(platform)/profile/[uid]`.
 Pricing uses a component called `PricingSection` from `@/components/PricingSection`.
 Why isn't the component collocated? because it is used across multiple routes: `/pricing`, `/onboarding` and `/limit-reached`.
 Collocating it with /pricing wouldn't make sense.

 `src/app/(platform)/profile/[uid]` on the other hand includes the page itself (`page.tsx`) and `AddToWaitlist.tsx` which the route uses.
-The component isn't used else where therefore is collocated in the same page as the route definition.
+The component isn't used else where therefore is collocated in the same folder as the route definition.
 I hope this explains it.

 # Route Groups
 Whats the problem and what are route groups?.